Edith Cavell Bridge

 Edith Cavell Bridge is a bridge over the Shotover River in the Otago region in the South Island of New Zealand that stands at 47.8 m tall.
 It is registered by Heritage New Zealand as a Category I heritage structure.

 Location

 Built at Arthurs Point, between Queenstown and Arrowtown, this single-lane bridge straddles the Shotover River.
 It is adjacent to the popular Shotover Jet tourist attraction and is often photographed.

 Construction

 The design was conceived by Frederick Furkert, the inspecting engineer of the Public Works Department, and is a parabolic rib arch truss design.
 This was the second bridge of this type in New Zealand, the first being the Grafton Bridge in Auckland.
 It was built from concrete and steel between 1 November 1917 and 13 February 1919 by Steve Aburn and cost over £8,000.
+It was designed to replace an earlier wooden trestle bridge (built in 1875), which in turn had replaced a basic wooden bridge.
 In April 2016, the rock wall of the bridge was struck by a driver who lost control while braking, causing significant damage.